happykhan/dataflo-cookbook/docs/geocoding-market.md

 ---
 *Prepared by Nabil-Fareed Alikhan.
 Last updated 2024-04-09*

-Converting geographic location information, like an address into a Latitute and longitude is a common hurdle for displaying data points on a map.
+Converting geographic location information, like an address into a latitute and longitude is a common hurdle for displaying data points on a map.
 This also effects tools like [Microreact](https://microreact.org/).
 Data-flo includes a geocoding adaptor that can solve this problem at many levels of granuality.
 To illustrate this, this recipe uses a dataset that has the street address of farmers markets in the United States.
 We will aim to filter the data and present some of these on a map.

 ## Data-flo features demonstrated